koi330/FTB-Library/README.md

 GTNH Modifications Copyright (C) 2021-2022 The GTNH Team

+GTNH Changes are Dual Licensed:<br>
+For LatvianModder - Original MIT License<br>
-This code is licensed LGPL v3.0 or later.
+For everyone else, this code is licensed LGPL v3.0 or later.
 Feel free to use our changes, just give back any changes you make to the community as well!

 Original code Copyright (c) 2016 LatvianModder and licensed MIT (Based on LatMod Discord and the original https://latmod.com/)